Sunday, December 15, 2013

 After they go their separate ways, Freddy arrives home to discover that a chore awaits.
 He was supposed to hose his porch rafters to get rid of "some type of bug up there."
 I know, it's really suspenseful, but it turns out that it was actually spiders awaiting him in the rafters.

 Instead of washing away the spiders like someone who isn't a psychopath, Freddy goes in and sprays insecticide all over his porch.
 After drinking a stunningly delicious and far superior Coca Cola, Freddy is ambushed by a five-foot-tall spider in his living room.
 Like he freaking pays rent.
 The nerve.
 But then, Freddy is assaulted and about to be chomped on when he decides to make a plea for education, which he desperately needs because he says, "You can't be real!
 Spiders don't have teeth or tongues like yours!
 I remember that from my science class."
 Well, usually you get something like that from common sense, which Freddy and appropriately named Lumpy are seriously lacking.
 The spider agrees to show him some spider stuff.
 Honestly, I would love an assassin like that.
 Or a bank robber.
 He seems like the kind of guy who would let you watch movies while he barters with the police.

 From the heavens descended the lord M.D.
-Spencer upon a carriage made of gold and holy holiness, pulled by flying cars filled with unhappy families uprooted from their big city environment with irritating relatives, and ghosts which should be frightening but aren't, and undeniably bland and unoriginal story-lines, and He did say, "Foolish mortals, Thou doesn't know the value of a truly great story."
+Spenser upon a carriage made of gold and holy holiness, pulled by flying cars filled with unhappy families uprooted from their big city environment with irritating relatives, and ghosts which should be frightening but aren't, and undeniably bland and unoriginal story-lines, and He did say, "Foolish mortals, Thou doesn't know the value of a truly great story."